Izofen/torrent/Rock, Alternative, Punk, Metal/README_006.md

  02. Poison - Every Rose Has Its Thorn
  03. Santana – I Love You Much Too Much
  04. The Byrds - Ballad Of Easy Rider
- 05. Journey - Who<1>s Crying Now
+ 05. Journey - Who s Crying Now
- 06. Richie Blackmore<1>s Rainbow - Stand And Fight
+ 06. Richie Blackmore s Rainbow - Stand And Fight
  07. Screaming Trees - Look At You
  08. Firehouse - When I Look Into Your Eyes
  09. Silver Condor - When A Man Loves A Woman